taylor-woodcock/taylor-woodcock/README.md

     </a>
   </p>

-  I have worked on a few no-code tools - one being [MakeCode for the BBC micro:bit](https://makecode.microbit.org/) working with Lancaster University and Samsung to bring internet connectivity to the micro:bit, another is [Comnoco](https://comnoco.com/), building a visual programming language and functions as a service no-code platform.
+  I have worked on a few no-code tools - one being [MakeCode for the BBC micro:bit](https://makecode.microbit.org/) working with Lancaster University and Samsung to bring internet connectivity to the micro:bit, another is [Comnoco](https://comnoco.com/), building a visual programming language and functions-as-a-service no-code platform.

   <br>